Vostok Station: Description

 Vostok Research Station is around 1301 km from the Geographic South Pole, at the middle of the East Antarctic Ice Sheet.

 Vostok is located near the southern pole of inaccessibility and the south geomagnetic pole, making it one of the optimal places to observe changes in the Earth's magnetosphere.
 Other studies include actinometry, geophysics, medicine and climatology.

 The station is at 3488 m above sea level and is one of the most isolated established research stations on the Antarctic continent.
 The station was supplied from Mirny Station on the Antarctic coast.
 The station normally hosts 30 scientists and engineers in the summer.
 In winter, their number drops to 15.

 The only permanent research station located farther south is the Amundsen–Scott South Pole Station, operated by the United States at the geographic South Pole.
-The Chinese Kunlun Station is farther south than Vostok but is occupied only during summers.
+The Chinese Kunlun Station and Argentine Sobral Base are farther south than Vostok but the former is occupied only during summers and the latter only from September through December.

 Some of the challenges faced by those living on the station were described in Vladimir Sanin's books such as Newbie in the Antarctic (1973), 72 Degrees Below Zero (1975), and others.